carla-se/react-scroll-blocking-layers/README.md

 ### useLayerCount

-The last hook is only useful if you want information on how many layers are active.
+The last hook is only useful if you want information on how many layers are active.<br />
 It takes no arguments and returns a single integer.

 #### Example